wrichter/clickgame/README.md

 // create websocket
 // function to reconnect web socket
 // function to send coordinates to server
-// draw circle upon message from server
+// when a message is received from the server, draw a circle
 // when web socket is connected...
 // ...set status message,
 // ...start sending clicks to server,
 // ...start reconnect timer and
 // ...close old socket
-// stop sending clicks to server when connection is closed
+// when connection is closed, stop sending clicks to server
-// reconnect to server upon connection loss
+// when connection is lost, reconnect to server
 ```

 1. Add to the JavaScript to open a web socket back to the server: